BrianaNzivu/EngineeringEducation/UI_Layouts/index.md

 The Table layout groups view into rows and columns depending on the size required.
 This layout is rarely used in Android compared to its use in web applications.
 It can be used as both a root element and a view group, but it is advisable to use it under a root element.
 One can use it as both a view group and a root element.
 It is most suitable to use it under a root element.

 ### To wrap up
-Android application use layouts as the basic UI building block.
-We have learned about both root element and view group layouts and their uses.
-Feel free to research we have not discussed above and pratice most if not all of the layouts we have discussed above.
-Feel free to reach out incase of any query or clarification.
+Android applications use layouts as the basic UI building block.
+We have learned about both the root element and view group layouts and their uses.
+We have also learned about attributes used by each root element.
+Feel free to research and practice most if not all of the layouts we have discussed above.
+Just a tip, do not feel frustrated if you aren't grasping a concept for one of the layouts.
+Just research and practice, and you will be a pro in no time.
+In case of any query or clarification, feel free to reach out by raising an issue in this Github [repository](https://github.com/BrianaNzivu/EngineeringEducation/tree/main/UI_Layouts).
 Till next time!